nielsmaerten/gluco-check/gluco-check-common/strings/en-US/faq.md

 ## Can I use a custom invocation?

 Yes!
-If Google Assistant supports [Routines](https://support.google.com/googlenest/answer/7029585?co=GENIE.Platform%3DAndroid&hl=en) for your language, you can follow [these instructions](https://diabase.app/assets/routines-setup.mp4) to create your own invocations.
+If Google Assistant supports [Routines](https://support.google.com/googlenest/answer/7029585?co=GENIE.Platform%3DAndroid&hl=en) for your language,
+follow [these instructions](https://diabase.app/assets/routines-setup.mp4) to create your own invocations.
 For example:

 | Instead of...                                      | say:                       |
 | -------------------------------------------------- | -------------------------- |